shd101wyy/markdown-preview-enhanced/docs/advanced-export.md

 # Advanced document export (beta)
 After version `0.8.4`, **Markdown Preview Enhanced** will support `advanced document export` feature that works similar to `RStudio Markdown`.
 To use this feature, you need to have [pandoc](http://pandoc.org/) installed.
+Installation instruction of pandoc can be found [here](http://pandoc.org/installing.html).
 You can use `advanced document export` by right clicking at the preview, then you will see it on the context menu.

 ---